 We found 3 neuro-ophthalmology specialists near Tampa, FL.

-Dr. Geoffrey Kwitko's specialties are ophthalmic plastic surgery and neuro-ophthalmology.
-He has a 4.5 out of 5 star average patient rating.
-He takes Coventry, CIGNA, Aetna, and more.
-After attending Wayne State University School of Medicine and The University of Western Ontario, Schulich School of Medicine & Dentistry for medical school, Dr. Kwitko completed his residency training at Kresge Eye Institute.
-Dr. Kwitko has received professional recognition including the following: Florida Super Doctors 2009 - Gulf Coast Edition.
-Dr. Kwitko (or staff) speaks the following languages: Spanish and French.
+Dr. Geoffrey Kwitko works as an ocular plastic surgeon and neuro-ophthalmology specialist.
+He is a graduate of Wayne State University School of Medicine and The University of Western Ontario, Schulich School of Medicine & Dentistry.
+He trained at Kresge Eye Institute for his residency.
+Patient ratings for Dr. Kwitko average 4.5 stars out of 5.
+Coventry, CIGNA, and Aetna are among the insurance carriers that Dr. Kwitko accepts.
+Dr. Kwitko has received the following distinction: Florida Super Doctors 2009 - Gulf Coast Edition.
+Dr. Kwitko (or staff) speaks Spanish and French.
 He is affiliated with St. Joseph's Hospital, St. Joseph's Women's Hospital, and Memorial Hospital of Tampa.
-Dr. Kwitko has an open panel.
+Dr. Kwitko welcomes new patients.